TedTschopp/tedt.org/_posts/Drafts/2023-09-10-What-Makes-the-Human.md

 ##### Description of the Intimidation Skill

 Intimidation is the ability to influence others through overt threats, hostile actions, and displays of physical prowess.
 It involves using fear and forceful demeanor to coerce others into compliance or submission.
-Examples of intimidation include extracting information from a prisoner, dissuading street thugs from confrontation, or using menacing gestures to make someone reconsider their decisions."
+Examples of intimidation include extracting information from a prisoner, dissuading street thugs from confrontation, or using menacing gestures to make someone reconsider their decisions.

 ##### Examples of Intimidation from Fiction